Johannes von Welczeck: Assassination of Ernst vom Rath

 Unwilling to end his walk to talk to a teenager dressed in shabby clothes with an unlikely story about being a spy, Welczeck pointed to the embassy and said the ambassador was there; unknown to him, Grynszpan had a gun and was planning to assassinate him to protest Nazi Germany's antisemitic policies.
 Welczeck later snobbishly told the French police that he felt that Grynszpan was someone who was beneath him to speak to and he lied about not being the ambassador just to end the conversation.
 Grynszpan went into the embassy to ask to see the ambassador (whom he was unaware that he had just spoken to), claiming to be some sort of spy who had a secret document he could only show to the ambassador.
 Growing increasingly agitated when he learned that Welczeck was out for a walk, Grynszpan was ushered into the office of the third secretary Ernst vom Rath to show him his "most important document"; Rath would then decide whether the document was important for him to show to Welczeck when he returned.
 Grynszpan, who had no documents instead pulled out his handgun and assassinated Rath, shooting him in his office.
-Grynszpan later told the French police that had he known that the man with the swastika label pin whom he spoke with in front of the embassy was the ambassador, he would had killed him instead of Rath.
+Grynszpan later told the French police that had he known that the man with the swastika label pin whom he spoke with in front of the embassy was the ambassador, he would have killed him instead of Rath.
 The assassination was used by the Nazis as a pretext for the Kristallnacht pogrom.